spatialos/gdk-for-unity/docs/projects/blank/overview.md

 It has the minimal feature set required to start developing:

 - A Unity project setup with the SpatialOS GDK for Unity.
-- Sample local and cloud deployment configurations
+- Sample local and cloud deployment configurations.
 - An empty snapshot.
 - Client and server workers JSON configurations.
 - Client and server worker connectors and prefabs.